 Exchange of information and voluntary disclosure

-We are now at the start of an era where unprecedented levels of information will be supplied to HMRC in respect of UK residents who have overseas interests.
+We are now at the start of an era where unprecedented levels of information will be supplied to HMRC in respect of UK residents who have overseas income.
 This will have a major impact on UK tax resident non domiciled individuals.

 Some common area’s they have looked at to date include: -